osamamatar/tourism/README.md

 # tourism
-this simple wepsite applection  with CRUD operations in node js
+this simple wepsite application  with CRUD operations in node js